Monster0506/factBook/style/README.md

 ## 1.6.
 Pull request formatting

 This is a simple style to follow.
 The first word of a sentance should be capilitsed.
-If there is more than one sentance, suffix only the first with a full stop`.`
+If there is more than one sentance, suffix only the first sentance with a full stop`.`

+If something is changed or modified, prefix with `update`.

 ## 1.7.
 Further Guidelines